modxcms/teleport/README.md

     php teleport.phar --action=Extract --profile=profile/mymodxsite.profile.json --tpl=phar://teleport.phar/tpl/develop.tpl.json

-### Install via Archive and Composer

-Create a directory for teleport to live and work in and cd to that directory, e.g.

-    mkdir ~/teleport/ && cd ~/teleport/

-Download the latest [release of teleport](https://github.com/modxcms/teleport/releases "Teleport releases") or a [zip of master](https://github.com/modxcms/teleport/archive/master.zip "zip of master branch") from GitHub and extract it into the directory you created.

-Run composer install to get the dependencies.

-    composer install

-Create a Profile of a MODX site:

-    bin/teleport --action=Profile --name="MyMODXSite" --code=mymodxsite --core_path=/path/to/mysite/modx/core/ --config_key=config

-Extract a Snapshot from the MODX site you just profiled:

-    bin/teleport --action=Extract --profile=profile/mymodxsite.profile.json --tpl=tpl/develop.tpl.json

-### Install via Git and Composer (for contributors)

-Git clone the teleport repository into a directory for teleport to live and work and cd to that directory.

-    git clone https://github.com/modxcms/teleport.git teleport/ && cd teleport/

-Run composer install to get the dependencies.

-    composer install

-Create a Profile of a MODX site:

-    bin/teleport --action=Profile --name="MyMODXSite" --code=mymodxsite --core_path=/path/to/mysite/modx/core/ --config_key=config

-Extract a Snapshot from the MODX site you just profiled:

-    bin/teleport --action=Extract --profile=profile/mymodxsite.profile.json --tpl=tpl/develop.tpl.json
+### Other Installation Methods

+Alternatively, you can install Teleport using the source and [Composer](http://getcomposer.org/).
+Learn more about using [git clone](doc/install/git-clone.md) or a [release archive](doc/install/releases.md).

-### Teleport in your path
+### Teleport in your PATH

 With any of the installation methods you can create an executable symlink called teleport pointing to bin/teleport, or directly to the teleport.phar.
 You can then simply type `teleport` instead of `bin/teleport` or `php teleport.phar` to execute the teleport application.

-## Usage
+## Basic Usage

 In all of the usage examples that follow, call teleport based on how you have installed the application.
-For example, if you have created an executable symlink to the teleport.phar, substitute `teleport` for `php teleport.phar` in the sample commands.
-These examples assume you have installed teleport.phar.
+For example, if you installed from source, substitute `bin/teleport` for `php teleport.phar`; if you have created an executable symlink to the teleport.phar, substitute `teleport` for `php teleport.phar` in the sample commands.
+The following examples assume you have installed the teleport.phar distribution.

-Before using Teleport with a MODX site, you will need to create a Teleport Profile from the installed site.
+_NOTE: **Before** using Teleport with a MODX site, you will need to **create a Teleport Profile** from the installed site._

 ### Create a MODX Site Profile